AI Search 11 min read

 # Convert web content to LLM-ready format

-content = requests.get(
+content = requests.post(

 'https://www.searchcans.com/api/url',